 Paula Williams: All parts of that question.
 Great, exactly.
 Let’s carry on with the next one.
 How can flight schools attract more students?
 I know this is a problem for a lot of flight schools coming out of what was a slow period and I know a lot of them are starting to get a few more students in the door but depending on where you are in the country, this is still a problem.

 David Santo: We see this is a multifaceted problem.
 First of all, and I’m guilty of this too when we started AeroStar, we had the concept, if we build it they would come.
 When we built it and opened the doors, we were shocked and surprised that people weren’t lined up around the street to enroll in our programs because nobody knew who we were, they didn’t know we existed.
 One thing that flight schools should really look at is their marketing, their branding, how they’re getting their message out there, and I think that’s a plug for you guys, Paula, at ABCI because I think internet-based marketing to the global market is the way to go.
-We see our opportunity working with the flight school as making yourselves even more attractive.
-You might have the best flight school in the world but how can you make it better?
+We see our opportunity working with the Flight School as making yourselves even more attractive.
+You might have the best Flight School in the world but how can you make it better?
 Are you offering your students the option to complete the ATP CTP?
 Are you offering your students the option to get advanced jet flight simulation training or type ratings?
-If you’re not, that’s where we think we can bolster your offering catalogue by adding classes that you don’t have to spend the money in doing your own certification, research and development.
+If you’re not, that’s where we think we can bolster your offering catalogue and degree programs by adding classes that you don’t have to spend the money in doing your own certification, research and development.
 We’re turnkey.
 We formalize an agreement.
-You advertise and market us as part of you and you’re out there really attracting students who maybe want that extra program and then you package that into your pricing structure.
+You advertise and market us as part of you and you’re out there really attracting private pilot and commercial pilot students who maybe want that extra program and then you package that into your pricing structure.

 Paula Williams: That makes perfect sense.
 It’s like what we call a white level service.
 As far as the student knows he’s working with Cochise College or FIT, or Sun State Aviation and the student may not know or care or want to know about FIT or any other partners or anything like that, or sorry, about AeroStar.
 They just see the school that they initially entered in agreement with, is that correct?